-More reasons to love slow cooker Pumpkin Spice Latte:
+More reasons to love Crock Pot Pumpkin Spice Latte:

-- It made my house smell SOOO good.
-Its scent was a warm-vanilla-cinnamon-pumpkiny aroma.
+- It can make your house smell SOOO good.
+Its scent is a warm-vanilla-cinnamon-pumpkiny aroma.
 It was better than any fall candle that I have bought!

 - It serves 15+ people.
 It’s a great recipe for large groups.